In need of a few new advertisement ideas?

 To go with the location extensions, Google also enabled store visit measurements for YouTube, which will track how many people actually went to a store after viewing an ad.

 Combined with the targeting abilities of YouTube ads, location extensions will help advertisers target real prospects and give them the information needed to visit their store – all in one ad.
+As far as advertisement ideas go, this one is a potential gold mine.

 Then, advertisers can track the effectiveness with the store visits measurement to see the actual impact their ad has on buyer traffic and behavior.